-The worship of Muruga, as Skanda is popularly called in Tamil country, is very old in South India, where he is worshipped with great devotion.
+The worship of Muruga, as Skanda is popularly called in Tamil country and is very old in South India, where Subramanya is worshipped with great devotion.
 One of the most ancient totem-groups in the South was that of the Nagas (i.e. snakes) and the appearance of a serpent is even today considered by many as betokening the presence of Murugan.
 Lord Subramanya's other names are Skanda, Kumaresa, Kartikeya, Shanmukha, Guha, Muruga and Velayudhan.

 Myth of Lord Subramanya